Home and Learn: C# NET Course

 Design-Time errors are ones that you make before the programme even runs.
 In fact, for Design-Time errors, the programme won't run at all, most of the time.
 You'll get a popup message telling you that there were build errors, and asking would you like to continue.

 Design-Time errors are easy enough to spot because the C# software will underline them with a wavy coloured line.
 You'll see three different coloured lines: blue, red and green.
 The blue wavy lines are known as Edit and Continue issues, meaning that you can make change to your code without having to stop the programme altogether.
 Red wavy lines are Syntax errors, such as a missing semicolon at the end of a line, or a missing curly bracket in an IF Statement.
 Green wavy lines are Compiler Warnings.
 You get these when C# spots something that could potentially cause a problem, such as declaring a variable that's never used.

-In the image below, you can see that there's a blue wavy line under textBox2 (later versions of Visual Studio may have red wavy lines, instead of blue ones):
+In the image below, you can see that there's a red wavy line under textBox2 (earlier versions of Visual Studio may have blue wavy lines, instead of red ones):

 These are Syntax errors.
 (Syntax is the "grammar" of a programming language, all those curly brackets and semicolons.
 Think of a Syntax error as the equivalent of programming spelling mistake.)